 Tanju received his M.F.A in Film and Media Art from Emerson College (USA) in 2017.
-He teaches production and directing courses as a visiting instructor at University of Tennessee-Knoxville.
+He teaches film and video production courses as an assistant professor at University of Connecticut.
 He actively continues writing, directing and producing his films.

 His recent short film “Alexander at the End of the World” is premiered at 42nd Montreal World Film Festival’s World Competition-Short Films section after being shortlisted at Berlinale, Cannes Director’s Fortnight, Locarno and TIFF.
 It has also been selected to 50th Nashville Film Festival.
 He was a part of the 2017 cohort of the Reykjavik International Film Festival Talent Lab with the developing cut of the film.

 His latest short film script “Missing Damascus” is in development with three co-production companies from France, Germany and Romania after pitching it at Cannes FF 2018.

 His first feature film script “Damp Times” has been shortlisted at TIFF (Toronto) Filmmaker Lab 2018.

 A man’s life on earth may be described by an illuminating saying that has been uttered a long time ago: life is like resting under the shadow of a tree before a long-awaited journey.
 The meaning of the rest lies in the man’s awareness of the origin and the destination of his journey, which determines the way he spends his time under the tree.
 I intend to spend my time by ploughing and harrowing my soul through art.